-The New York State Department of Environmental Conservation (DEC) proposes to issue a statewide general permit for various activities in state-regulated freshwater wetlands and adjacent areas, protected waterbodies, and navigable waters.
-The Freshwater Wetlands General Permit (GP-0-25-003) is proposed to be issued for a five-year term to allow for the: repair, replacement, or removal of existing structures and facilities; construction or modification of various residential, commercial, industrial, or public structures; temporary installation of access roads and laydown areas; cutting trees and vegetation; drilling test wells; and routine beach maintenance and replenishment in areas under DEC jurisdiction.
-The permit authorizations include and ECL Article 24 Freshwater Wetlands; ECL Article 15, Stream Disturbance; and ECL Article 15 Excavation & Fill in Navigable Waters.
+The New York State Department of Environmental Conservation (DEC) has issued a statewide general permit for various activities in state-regulated freshwater wetlands and adjacent areas, protected waterbodies, and navigable waters.
+The Basic Freshwater Wetlands General Permit (GP-0-25-003) has an effective date of June 13, 2025, and an expiration date of June 12, 2030.
+GP-0-25-003 authorizes the following activities: repair, replacement, or removal of existing structures and facilities; construction or modification of various residential, commercial, industrial, or public structures; temporary installation of access roads and laydown areas; cutting trees and vegetation; drilling test wells; and routine beach maintenance and replenishment in areas under DEC jurisdiction.
+The permit authorizations include ECL Article 24 Freshwater Wetlands; ECL Article 15, Stream Disturbance; and ECL Article 15 Excavation & Fill in Navigable Waters.

 Authorized Activities